nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to view profiles.
+1. User requests to view all profiles.
+2. DorManagerPro displays all profiles.
-2. User requests to view certain profiles based on the profiles features (tags, roomNumber, number, name)
+3. User requests to view certain profiles based on the profiles features (tags, roomNumber, number, name)
-3. DorManagerPro displays all profiles with all attached information.
+4. DorManagerPro displays all profiles with all attached information.

    Use case ends.